googleworkspace/google-chat-samples/apps-script/incident-response/README.md

 1. In the file `Consts.js`, replace the value of the `PROJECT_ID` with the ID (not the number) of your GCP Project, which you can copy from the [Google Cloud Console](https://console.cloud.google.com/).
+1. In the file `Consts.js`, replace `APP_CREDENTIALS` with the content of the `credentials.json` that you created earlier.
 1. Click **Deploy** > **New deployment**.
 1. Click the icon besides **Select type** and select both **Wep app** and **Add-on**.
 1. Name your deployment and click **Deploy**.